oscimp/WRTD-FMC-ADC/si570/README.md

 #### Accessing the I2C master

-This component is wired on a Wishbone bus that also allows to the ADC's registers and various other interfaces available through the FMC connector.
+This component is wired on a Wishbone bus that also allows access to the ADC's registers and various other interfaces available through the FMC connector.
 If we take a look at the `fmc-adc-100m14b4cha.h` header, we can see it defines offsets for some of the interfaces available, but not for the I2C one.
-We can just add a macro `ADC_I2C_OFF` as we can find out the offset of the I2C component by investigating the HDL code (`0x1600`).
+We can just add a macro `ADC_I2C_OFF` with the correct offset that can be found by investigating the HDL code (`0x1600`).

 However, the kernel uses its own virtual address space to access these hardware parts.
 Looking at the driver probe function in `fa-core.c`, we can see a base address is attributed in the `fa_top_level` member of the device structure.